 - 1. Navigate to the Scheduled Reports page. - 2.
 Click Schedule a new report... if the panel is not already displayed. - 3.
-Choose the report Type of Shared account printing user summary. - Under Optional parameters → Account name, enter Joe's faculty shared account name, Science. - 5.
+Choose the report Type of Shared account printing user summary. - 4.
+Under Optional parameters \rightarrow Account name, enter Joe's faculty shared account name, Science. - 5.
 Change the report title to "Science Faculty Account Printing". - 6.
 Leave the report Format as PDF. - 7.
-Make the report deliverable every week by setting Report to Weekly. - 8.
-Set the Delivery to By email. - 9.
-Enter Joe's email address under Recipients. - 10.
+Make the report deliverable every week by setting Send report to Weekly. - 8.
+Enter Joe's email address under Recipients. - 9.
 Press Add.

-The report is now scheduled to run every week, and should now be shown in the table on the bottom of the page.
+The report is now scheduled to run every week, and should now be shown in the table below.
 Joe will receive an email every Sunday showing the previous week's printing in his faculty.
 To find out exactly when the report will be sent, see Section 9.4.2, "Details".
 To see an example of what the report will look like, press [show example] next to the report.
 To manually run the report (generate it and email to Joe now), press [run now].
 The